T3 road (Zambia): Route

-The T3 Road starts north of Kapiri Mposhi, Central Province, at a t-junction with the T2 Road (Tanzam Highway; Cairo-Cape Town Highway; Zambia's Great North Road), going northwards.
+The T3 starts north of Kapiri Mposhi, Central Province, at a t-junction with the T2 road (Tanzam Highway; Cairo–Cape Town Highway; Zambia's Great North Road), going northwards.
 After the first 10 kilometres, the road crosses into the Copperbelt Province.

-From the T2 junction, the T3 Road travels for 110 km, through Masaiti District (one lane in each direction; passing through the Kafulafuta Toll Plaza just before the M6 Road junction), to the city of Ndola (Capital of the Copperbelt), famously known as The Friendly City.
+From the T2 junction, the T3 heads north for 110 km, through Masaiti District (where it passes through the Kafulafuta Toll Plaza before reaching a junction with the M6 road), to the city of Ndola (capital of the Copperbelt), known as The Friendly City.
 As Kabwe Road, it enters Ndola in a northwesterly direction, bypassing the industrial area of Bwana Mkubwa.
 At the roundabout after Jacaranda Mall, the T3 continues by way of following the road to the left.
-The road goes in a north-northwesterly direction as Nkana Road, crossing the Kafubu River and becoming an uphill road, where it separates the City Centre from the Kanini suburb.
-At the roundabout by the Ndola Teaching Hospital, the T3 continues westwards by way of a left turn onto Luanshya Road (2 lanes in each direction), where it separates the Hillcrest and Kansenshi suburbs.
+The road goes in a north-northwesterly direction as Nkana Road, crossing the Kafubu River and becoming an uphill road, where it separates the city centre from the Kanini neighbourhood.
+At the roundabout by the Ndola Teaching Hospital, the T3 continues westwards by way of a left turn onto Luanshya Road (2 lanes in each direction), where it separates the Hillcrest and Kansenshi neighbourhoods.

-By Levy Mwanawasa Stadium at a roundabout, the T3 meets the Ndola-Mufulira Road (designated as the M4 Road), which is the road that connects to the Congo Pedicle (The Area of DR Congo separating the Copperbelt Province and Luapula Province of Zambia).
+By Levy Mwanawasa Stadium at a roundabout, the T3 meets the Ndola-Mufulira Road (designated as the M4 road), which is the road that connects to the Congo Pedicle (the area of DR Congo separating the Copperbelt Province and Luapula Province of Zambia).
 Many motorists coming from Southern Zambia prefer to use this route through Ndola, Mufulira and the Congo Pedicle road to reach Mansa, Luapula instead of the longer route going east of Kapiri Mposhi, due to this route requiring less time.

-At the Levy Mwanawasa Stadium roundabout, the T3 becomes the Ndola-Kitwe Dual Carriageway, which is the freeway between Ndola and Kitwe (2 lanes in each direction).
-As a v-shaped carriageway, the dual carriageway begins by first going west-south-west for 17 kilometres, through the Michael Chilufya Sata Toll Plaza, to the Luanshya Turn-Off north of Fisenge, where there is a road southwards that provides access to the town of Luanshya (8 km away).
-Before the Michael Chilufya Sata Toll Plaza, the carriageway meets a road which provides access to the Dag Hammarskjöld Crash Site Memorial and the Ndola International Airport.
-At the Luanshya Turn, the dual carriageway turns to the north-west and goes for 37 km to the city centre of Kitwe, a commercial city.
-There are two universities on the Ndola-Kitwe Dual Carriageway, namely Northrise University in Ndola and Copperstone University near Luanshya.
+At the Levy Mwanawasa Stadium roundabout, the T3 becomes the Ndola-Kitwe Dual Carriageway, which is the road between Ndola and Kitwe (2 lanes in each direction).
+As a v-shaped carriageway, the dual carriageway begins by first going west-south-west for 17 kilometres, through the Michael Chilufya Sata Toll Plaza, to the Luanshya Turn-Off north of Fisenge, where there is a road southwards (the M6 road) that provides access to the town of Luanshya (8 km away).
+Before the Michael Chilufya Sata Toll Plaza, the carriageway meets a road which provides access to the Dag Hammarskjöld Crash Site Memorial and the Simon Mwansa Kapwepwe International Airport.
+At the Luanshya Turn, the dual carriageway turns to the north-west and goes for another 37 km to the city centre of Kitwe, a commercial city.

-The road enters Kitwe City Centre as President Avenue, beginning by crossing the Kafue River, passing the Luangwa and Wusakili suburbs and bypassing the Nkana Mine.
-After being the road separating the Nkana East and Nkana West suburbs, the T3 continues by way of a left turn onto Oxford Road and a right turn onto Independence Avenue in the city centre.
+The road enters Kitwe city centre as President Avenue, beginning by crossing the Kafue River, passing the Luangwa and Wusakili neighbourhoods and bypassing the Nkana Mine.
+After being the road separating the Nkana East and Nkana West neighbourhoods, the T3 continues by way of a left turn onto Oxford Road and a right turn onto Independence Avenue in the city centre.